oracle/graal/wasm/README.md

 The `WasmTestSuite` is the aggregation of all basic tests.

-### Test setup for additional tests and benchmarks
+### Test Setup for Additional Tests and Benchmarks

 The GraalWasm repository includes a set of additional tests and benchmarks that are written in C, and are not part of the default build.